ionic-team/cordova-plugin-ionic-webview/README.md

 #### WKSuspendInBackground (Removed in 2.4.0)

-This preference has been removed in 2.4.0 version of the plugin.
+This preference has been removed in 2.4.0 version of the plugin as it relied on a private API.
 Apps relying on this preference will not work as intended after the update.
 It will act as the previous default value, which was true.

 ```xml
 <preference name="WKSuspendInBackground" value="true" />